rrtry/RaylibLiveWallpaper/README.md

 ## Notes

-- To hide the console window when deploying set the SubSystem to "/SUBSYSTEM\:WINDOWS", and to avoid having to include "windows.h" also set the entry point back to "mainCRTStartup"
+- To hide the console window when deploying set the SubSystem to `/SUBSYSTEM\:WINDOWS`, and to avoid having to include `windows.h` also set the entry point back to `mainCRTStartup`
 - The wallpaper window becomes a child of a desktop window created using an undocumented windows feature.

 ### Mouse Input Functions